 *** Read a press release announcing the selection of the 2014-15 Pittsburgh Schweitzer Fellows here.***

+The Pittsburgh Schweitzer Fellows Program was founded in 1997.
 Since the program’s inception, Schweitzer Fellows in Pittsburgh—competitively chosen from health-focused graduate student applicants in a variety of fields—have worked tirelessly to address health disparities and the social determinants of health throughout the greater Pittsburgh area.

 To read more about what being a Schweitzer Fellow in Pittsburgh entails and to find out how to apply, please visit our application page.
 Click here to download an informational one-pager about the Pittsburgh Schweitzer Fellows program, which is funded entirely by charitable donations and grants.
 Make a gift, make a difference!